GabeScott/standard-works-vault/README.md

 ---

+## 📝 License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

+---

 > *"Feast upon the words of Christ; for behold, the words of Christ will tell you all things what ye should do."*
 > — 2 Nephi 32:3